-Eating a plant based diet on a budget needn’t be as daunting as you may think.
-This easy to source grocery list will show exactly which foods are the cheapest, most nutritious, and easiest attainable to cover all your dietary needs when not eating animal products.
+Eating a plant based diet on a budget needn’t be quite as daunting as you may think.
+This easy to source, grocery list will show exactly which foods are the cheapest, most nutritious and easiest attainable to cover all your dietary needs, without the need for eating animal products.

-Would you believe me if I said that a plant based diet can actually be cheaper and easier than your normal diet?
-Read on to find out how this is possible, and exactly how I do this every day for myself and feel fantastic because of it.
+In fact, plant based eating can actually be cheaper and easier than your regular diet.
+Sounds impossible?
+Read on to find out how this is possible and exactly how you can do this for yourself and your family and feel fantastic for it.

 - More energy